Have you been noticing an increase in gophers around your property lately? If so, you probably don’t know what to do.

 1. Castor Oil

-Castor oil is effective because it’s a natural repellent you can use to keep these critters out of your garden and backyard.
+Castor oil is effective because it serves as a natural repellent, allowing you to keep these critters out of your garden and backyard.

 There are a few ways to use it.
-One is to mix ¼ cup with one tablespoon of dish soap in a gallon of water and pour it into their hole.
+One method is to mix ¼ cup of castor oil with one tablespoon of dish soap in a gallon of water and pour it into the gopher hole.

 Another is to put the mixture in a spray bottle and apply it around the problem areas.